jagprodigital/jagprodigital.github.io/VinyasaNotes.md

   * Appreciate someone in the class who is doing a good job
   * Explain the benefits of this pose

-Intro Sequence:
-* Come to the front of your mat.
-* Bring your feet, hip width distance apart.

-Surya Namaskar (Version 0.1):
+Vinyasa Sequence Cues (Version 0.1):

 * Sequence
-  - Childs Pose
+  - Child's Pose (Balasana) (பாலாசனம்)
+  - Downward Facing Dog (Adho Mukha Svanasana)
-  - Mountain Pose / Standing (Tadasana)
+  - Mountain Pose (Tadasana)

-## 1. Tadasana (Mountain Pose)
+## 1. Child's Pose (Balasana)(பாலாசனம்)

+* Lets start with Sitting Posture (Vajrasana)
+* Spread the Knees slightly apart, big toes together
-* Come to the front of your mat.
+* Forehead to the ground
-* Bring your feet, hip width distance apart.
+* Rest your upper body
+* Hands shoulder width apart, Fingers spread out
+* Palms to the floor

+## 2. Downward Facing Dog (Adho Mukha Svanasna)

+* Lets transition to a High Plank
+* Have your fingers seperated, pressing equally into the floor
+* Suck your Stomach inside as much as you can
+* Lift your hips to the sky, lengthening your Spine
+* Press chest toward your feet
+* Straighten your arms.
+But Don't Squeze your arms into the ears.
+* Drop your head down completely relaxed.
+* Set your gaze between the feet.
+* If you are comfortable, Press your heals into the floor.
+(Without rounding your back, Dont bend your knees).

+* Squeeze your quadriceps, Squeeze your Stomach
-* Roll your sholders back
+* Breathe from your Chest.
-* This is an active posture

-## 2. Urdhva Hastasana (Upward Salute)
+## 3. Urdhva Hastasana (Upward Salute) [Also Pronouced "Urva Hastasana"]

+* Bring your arms up overhead
+* Pull your shoulders back into the socket
+* Gently spiral your pinkies forward.